 Aided hearing thresholds should be measured through free field audiometry using warble tones.
 The loudspeaker should be placed at a distance of one meter, at head level, in front of the child.
-If the child wears a hearing system in both ears, then the free field thresholds should be measured with each hearing system separately, if possible, as shown in the example (table 4).

-4. Speech perception
+If the child wears a hearing system in both ears, then the fre 4.
+Speech perception

-Speech audiometry is an indispensable component of the MOM test battery in children since it provides information about the understanding of speech at supra-threshold intensities (table 4).
-Moreover, it is can be used to measure the speech, language, reading, and cognitive abilities of children.
-The retrieved outcomes can be used to monitor the child's progress and can support the planning and implementation of auditory rehabilitation [12].
-Consequently, speech perception skills must be assessed at all defined follow-up intervals using valid and reliable clinical assessment methods suitable for the paediatric CI population.
+Speech audiometry is an indispensable component of the MOM test battery in children because it provides information about the understanding of speech at supra-threshold intensities (Figure 2).
+Moreover, it can be used to measure the speech, language, reading, and cognitive abilities of children.
+The retrieved outcomes can be used to monitor the child's progress and can support the planning and implementation of auditory rehabilitation (13).
+Consequently, speech perception skills must be assessed at all defined follow-up intervals using valid and reliable clinical assessment methods suitable for the pediatric CI population.
 The importance of speech perception testing was also discussed by Uhler et al. In 2017.
-They concluded that the adoption to a standardized protocol could facilitate continuity of care by constructing a Pediatric Minimum Speech Test Battery (PMSTB) [13].
+They concluded that the adoption of a standardized protocol could facilitate continuity of care by constructing a Pediatric Minimum Speech Test Battery (PMSTB) (14).

 In the case of bilateral hearing systems, one should start with the best aided condition, which provides the most realistic representation of the daily listening condition.
 Additionally, if possible, ear specific speech perception skills should also be assessed.
-Kosky and Boothroyd suggested that appropriate behavioral tests of speech perception performance in children should meet the following criteria: the cognitive, motoric, and attentional demands of the test should be age-appropriate; the task must be interesting and motivating; performance should be independent of vocabulary knowledge and higher- level language abilities; tests should not require phonological knowledge or speech production skills; and tests should ultimately assess a person's ability to communicate in everyday situations [14].
+Kosky and Boothroyd suggested that appropriate behavioral tests of speech perception performance in children should meet the following criteria: the cognitive, motoric, and attentional demands of the test should be age-appropriate; the task must be interesting and motivating; performance should be independent of vocabulary knowledge and higher-level language abilities; tests should not require phonological knowledge or speech production skills; and tests should ultimately assess a person's ability to communicate in everyday situations (15).
 Moreover, age specific normative data should be available for the free field condition for the speech test that is used.
 Where possible, standardized recorded stimuli rather than live voice should be used.
-Live voice introduces significant variability and for paediatric patients may overinflate scores on speech tests [13].
+Live voice introduces significant variability and, for pediatric patients, may overinflate scores on speech tests (14).